izzatalasadi/bil2_django/README.md

-# bil2_django
+# Car dealer

-**bil2_django** is a comprehensive web application built with Django, designed specifically for a car company.
+**Car dealer** is a comprehensive web application built with Django, designed specifically for a car company.
 This project showcases a robust integration of backend and frontend technologies, including web scraping, Docker, and modern UI frameworks.

 ## Features